SerenDIPity

 to just play a video game, eat dinner, and then watch TV, and then go to bed on your separate futons.

-And the worst thing you have to worry about is that your spouse or partner might accidentally close the door a little too hard to stop you from your glorious lion-or that, you know, all you have to think about is whether to get heated beds for all your fur babies.
+And the worst thing you have to worry about is that your spouse or partner might accidentally close the door a little too hard to stop you from your glorious lion.

-At one point, I made a reference to couples who were childless, and someone wrote a very pointed email to me saying, I should say child-free.
+At one point, I made a reference to couples who were childless, and someone wrote a very pointed email to me saying, I should say, child-free.

-And I want you to know I love my children, and if you have children, I love your children, too.
+And I want you to know I love my children, and if you have children, I love your children too.
+I think children are great.

 But a couple making a choice to not have children, whew,

+what a life.
 What a life you must lead where this is the worst of your problems, specifically within the realm of sleep.

 Sometimes my wife sends children into my room or our room to wake me up.